torokernel/torov/README.md

 ```
 In this case, the test measures the average running time of 1000 executions of the HelloWorld example.
 The scripts outputs a gnuplot command to plot the result.
 ![plot](https://github.com/torokernel/torov/raw/master/examples/HelloWorld/HelloWorld.png)

+## References
+[0] ToroV, a kernel in user-space, or sort of.
+FOSDEM 2022.
 ## License
 GPLv3